rolspace/www.rolandoramos.tech/_drafts/2014-10-20-bravely-default-is-good-not-great.markdown

 <!--more-->

 Not too long ago I finally finished the game, and I feel...relieved.
 Bravely Default was definitely a good game, but I believe that its one major flaw is extremely hard to overlook.
-It is a game that is easy to enjoy, however, there is a moment when it will test your patience and willingness to go all the way to the end.
+It is a game that is easy to enjoy, however, there is a moment when it will test your patience and willingness to go all the way to the end...but more on this later.

 The game starts as one of its protagonists, Tiz Arrior, wakes up in the city of Caldisla, a week after a giant chasm suddenly appeared and destroyed his home village, Norende.
 Tiz is the only survivor from the disaster and he decides to return to the chasm hoping to find his brother.
 There, he find Agnès Oblige, the Vestal of Wind, who is accompanied by a fairy, named Airy.
 Agnès wishes to free the Wind Crystal from the darkness that has surrounded it, and in doing so, undo the damage caused to the land.